 active volcano

-Asama is a large volcano that belongs to the administrative divisions of Karuizawa Town, Miyota Town, and Komoro City in Nagano Prefecture, and Naganohara Town and Tsumagoi Village in Gunma Prefecture.
+It is a large volcano that belongs to the administrative divisions of Karuizawa Town, Miyota Town, and Komoro City in Nagano Prefecture, and Naganohara Town and Tsumagoi Village in Gunma Prefecture.
 Among these, most of the southern foot of Mt.
 Asama is in the Karuizawa town registry, and many people think that most of Mt.

 The Kamishin border refers to the border between the former Shinano Province (Shinshu) and Ueno Province (Ueshu) (currently the border between Gunma and Nagano Prefectures), where steep mountains several thousand meters high rise, presenting a spectacular topography.

-The mountains are especially famous for mountaineering.
+The mountains are especially famous for mountain climbing.

-The mountains rising in the four directions are Ontake, Norikura, Komagatake, and Asama, which are especially active volcanoes,” he wrote.
+four mountains are mentioned: “The mountains rising in the four directions are Ontake, Norikura, Komagatake, and Asama, which are especially active volcanoes.

 From ancient times until modern times, Mt.
 Asama was written as Asamatake.